 - Ask for invitation code - Require/disable an invitation code or make it optional when a user registers.
-If user does not have an invitation code and it is required he will not be able to register.
-When it is optional, you may want to use it in case when the invitation code is used to assign a specific user role.
+If the user does not have an invitation code and it is required he will not be able to register.
+When it is optional, you may want to use it in case the invitation code is used to assign a specific user role.

 - Default role - User's role granted after the registration.

 - Terms of acceptance text - Will be displayed next to the checkbox the user must check in order to register.

 - Auto login after registration - Logs in the user as soon as they register

 - Redirect after register to URL address - After registration, the user will redirected to this URL.